Can Large Multimodal Models Understand Agricultural Scenes? Benchmarking with AgroMind: Dataset

-\textbf{Statistics for different scenes.} Fig. \ref{fig:dataset_sta} (c) demonstrates the dataset's comprehensive coverage of agricultural scenarios spanning five critical categories: Anomaly Detection, Crop Monitoring, Pest Identification, Plot Delineation, and Tree Analysis.
-The Crop Monitoring category contains approximately 9,000 high-quality images paired with 4,000 annotated QA pairs, forming the largest data subset.
-The Tree Analysis and Plot Delineation categories consist of 2,000 images (with 2,000 QA pairs) and 1,000 images (with 3,000 QA pairs), respectively.
-Notably, the inclusion of specialized scenarios such as Anomaly Detection and Pest Identification demonstrates the dataset's capacity to address emerging challenges in precision agriculture.
+\textbf{Statistics for different scenes.} Fig. \ref{fig:dataset_sta} (c) demonstrates the comprehensive coverage of agricultural scenarios spanning five critical categories: Anomaly Detection, Crop Monitoring, Pest Identification, Parcel Delineation, and Tree Analysis.
+The Crop Monitoring category contains approximately 3,500 high-quality images paired with 8,000 annotated QA pairs, forming the largest data subset.
+The Pest Identification and Tree Analysis categories consist of 5,000 images (with 6,000 QA pairs) and 6,000 images (with 6,000 QA pairs), respectively.
+Notably, the inclusion of specialized scenarios such as anomaly detection and parcel delineation demonstrates the capacity to address emerging challenges in precision agriculture.

 \textbf{Visualization of category distribution.} The dataset encompasses a wide range of agricultural and geospatial categories, as demonstrated in Fig. \ref{fig:dataset_sta} (d).
 Critical semantic classes include "annotation" for precise farmland boundary delineation and "mask" for vegetation segmentation, while domain-specific categories such as "plant", "rice", "crop", and "palm" underscore the dataset's focus on targeted agricultural analysis.
 The visualization quantitatively confirms balanced representation between common agricultural scenarios (e.g., field-level annotations) and specialized applications (e.g., pixel-wise control mechanisms).